 The ‘Introduction’ course consists of two, complementary components.
 These are:

 10 pre-recorded lectures that you can watch as YouTube videos at a time convenient to you.

 Each pre-recorded lecture is one hour long, and divided into three or four discrete parts.
 The end of each section marks an appropriate point at which to pause and take a break.
 This format of lecture in bite-sized parts reduces screen-fatigue, and enables you to learn at your own pace and at times convenient to you, in whatever time-zone you find yourself.
-Moreover, all 10 pre-recorded lectures are delivered to you ten days before the course officially starts, to give you ample time to absorb teaching contents, and they will remain available to you until the end of the week of your course.
+Moreover, all 10 pre-recorded lectures are delivered to you two weeks before the course officially starts, to give you ample time to absorb teaching contents, and they will remain available to you until the end of the week of your course.

 Daily, live Zoom seminars

-These are held each week-day of the course in two groups at either 14:00 or 16:00 [London time].
 These tutor-led discussions will use Zoom video conferencing software to examine relevant works of art closely and to discuss topics raised in the pre-recorded lectures.
 These sessions enable you to ‘meet’ your tutor and fellow students and exchange ideas.
 The week before your course a Zoom trial and ice-breaking session will be organised.
 These sessions are recorded and will be made available to all students.

 Conversations and Questions

 If you have questions or comments that you could not raise during the live Zoom sessions, you may send them to the tutors via a student-to-tutor forum on the VLE [Virtual Learning Environment].
 Your tutors aim to respond by the Friday evening of the week after the end of your course.
 Peer-to-peer conversations (not monitored by the tutors) are encouraged and a relevant forum for this use can also be found on the VLE.